aureliowozhiak/aureliowozhiak/README.md

 - 📚 I’m learning:
   - 📗 Math for Machine Learning
   - 📕 Data visualization
-  - 📘 Python for Data Analytics
+  - 📘 Python for Data Science

 - 💬 Ask me about math and science